theislab/cellrank/docs/api/estimators.rst

 ==========
 Estimators enable quantitative analysis of Markov transition matrices computed using CellRank :doc:`kernels <kernels>`, including automatic detection of initial and terminal states, and computation of fate probabilities.
-Our recommended estimator is :class:`cellrank.estimators.GPCCA`.
+Our recommended estimator is the :class:`~cellrank.estimators.GPCCA` estimator.

 .. currentmodule:: cellrank